White-red-white flag: Soviet era

 After World War II, the flag was used by the Belarusian diaspora in the West and by a few groups opposing the Soviet government in Belarus itself.
 In the late 1980s, amid Mikhail Gorbachev's perestroika and glasnost program, the flag began to be used as a symbol of national revival and democratic changes in the Byelorussian Soviet Socialist Republic, which led to the end of the Soviet Union.
-This concerned the Baltic republics and Western Belarus, one of the last remaining territories occupied by the Soviet Union leading to Lithuania re-establishing its national symbols in 1988, with Latvia and Estonia following suit as well as nearby Ukraine in 1990.
+This concerned the Baltic republics and Western Belarus, one of the last remaining territories occupied by the Soviet Union, leading to Lithuania re-establishing its national symbols in 1988, with Latvia and Estonia following suit as well as nearby Ukraine in 1990.

 Independence and opposition era

 After the Belarusian Popular Front's proposal, the flag became the new flag of Belarus when it became an independent country in 1991.
-Following the 1995 Belarusian referendum, the white-red-white flag was abolished as a state flag and Alexander Lukashenko's supporters tore it to pieces on the roof of the Presidential Administration of Belarus.
+Following the dubious 1995 Belarusian referendum, the white-red-white flag was abolished as a state flag, replaced by one similar to that used in the Soviet era, and Alexander Lukashenko's supporters tore it to pieces on the roof of the Presidential Administration of Belarus.
+However, some people, such as Mikhail Pastukhov and Siarhei Navumchyk, still claim that the White-red-white flag, as well as the Pahonia, are still the de jure symbols of Belarus, due to the proclaimed illegality of the referendum.